ESR Blood Test: Erythrocyte Sedimentation Rate Westergren

 What symptoms indicate you might need a sedimentation rate-Westergren test?

-If you're experiencing persistent fatigue, unexplained weight loss, severe joint pain, frequent infections, a prolonged fever, or unexplained bruising or bleeding, it may be worth considering an ESR test.
-This test can help diagnose conditions like rheumatoid arthritis, lupus, or certain infections.
+If you're experiencing persistent fatigue, unexplained weight loss, severe joint pain, frequent infections, a prolonged fever, or unexplained bruising or bleeding, it may be worth considering.
+This test can help diagnose conditions like rheumatoid arthritis, lupus, or certain infections, especially if you have symptoms such as unexplained fever.
 Consult with a healthcare professional to determine if an ESR test is necessary based on your symptoms.

 How should you prepare for an ESR test?